Chapter 4 Seven Churches

-The following outlines what it means to lose your first love.
+The following are examples of what it means to lose your first love.

 - I value praise from people more than praise from God.